PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 - **Gmail**
   - E-mail cloud service
-  - Pay for ONLY your emails stored (no infrastrucutre, etc)
+  - Pay for ONLY your emails stored (no infrastructure, etc)
 - **Dropbox**
   - Cloud Storage service
   - Originally built on AWS